This guide will provide instructions on how to deploy the Turbonomic AWS Marketplace template on EC2.

 - In Step 5: Add Tags, you may optionally add tags or if your organization requires it.
 Click Next: Configure Security Group.

 - In Step 6: Configure Security Group, if the instance will be facing the Internet using a Public IP, ensure that HTTPS is allowed -- it is recommended to remove the HTTP port and even the SSH port and enable it only when needed.
 To enhance security, it is only recommended to define a custom CIDR if possible, Click on Review and Launch.

-- In Step 7, Review Instance Launch, ensure to review all warnings displayed in the console and review all settings this instance.
+- In Step 7, Review Instance Launch, ensure to review all warnings displayed in the console and review all settings for this instance.
 Click Launch to move to the last step.

 - Before Launching an instance on EC2, you define an SSH key pair - please create or use an existing key and click Launch Instance.
 Ensure the acknowledgment checkbox is checked and click Launch Instance.